Dr34mR/MisterDoctor/README.md

 Mister Doctor started off as a single bot (substitution) and grew to encompass other bot functionalities as they became desired.

 Things Mister Doctor does:
-- Random noun substitution.
+- **Random noun substitution**.
 If a noun is found and a % chance is met, a random noun will be replaced with a word in a wordlist that you set.
 Like [buttsbot](http://twitch.tv/buttsbot) but more flexible but with higher accuracy of appropriate substitution.
 Noun list is able to be expanded to or retracted from as required.

-     - User - I'm going to grab a can of drink
+     - ***User*** - I'm going to grab a can of drink
-     - Bot - I'm going to grab a xxxx of drink
+     - ***Bot*** - I'm going to grab a xxxx of drink

-- Phrases.
-If a message contains a particular word you set, a desired response you set will be sent.
+- **Phrases.** If a message contains a particular word you set, a desired response you set will be sent.
 Responses can contain Emoji or be prefexed with slash commands like '/me'

-     - User - Have you heard from joe latley?
+     - ***User*** - Have you heard from joe latley?
-     - Bot - Joe Momma!
+     - ***Bot*** - Joe Momma!

-- Ability to Ignore users.
-Great so bots don't chat with each other and so users who do not like the bot will not have their messages responded to.
+- **Ability to Ignore users.** Great so bots don't chat with each other and so users who do not like the bot will not have their messages responded to.

 ![Screenshot](FormMain.png?raw=true "Screenshot")